alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-11-25-use-cases-for-python-environment-variables.md

 Isn't that neat?
 In this use case we've seen how environment variables can be used to inject configuration into a black-box system.

-Check out [this article][pp-data] for a discussion of passing configuration options in Python through through (INI) files in such a way as to only use identifiers instead of strings for the configuration keys.
+Check out [this article][pp-data] for a discussion of passing configuration options in Python in such a way as to only use *identifiers* instead of strings for the configuration keys.

 <!-- links -->